No Result

 (Logo: HoR).

-Libya’s Benghazi based House of Representatives (parliament – HoR) yesterday approved the existing public debt held by the Treasury up to 2025, amounting to 303 billion and 441 million Libyan dinars, and published it in the Official Gazette.
+Libya’s Benghazi based House of Representatives (parliament – HoR) yesterday approved (Law No. 6/2025) the existing public debt held by the Public Treasury from 2014 to 2025, amounting to 303 billion and 441 million Libyan dinars, and published it in the Official Gazette.

 According to the HoR the public debt consists of Treasury bonds or treasury bills, returns accrued to the Central Bank of Libya after settling bonds with commercial banks, temporary advances and interest-free loans granted by the Central Bank, in addition to the balance of the suspended account held by the Central Bank.